F5ChannelSE/f5-azure-afm/docs/class01/bigip-base.rst

 Configure BIG-IP Base Configuration
 ===================================

-In this module of the lab, we will be configuration the BIG-IP Advanced Firewall Manager (AFM) with the initial network configuration.
+In this module of the lab, we will be configuring the BIG-IP Advanced Firewall Manager (AFM) with the initial network configuration.
 Additionally, we will configure the AFM with NAT policies to allow the internal application servers to communicate to the Internet.

 #.
 Connect to BIG-IP TMOS CLI
     - ssh azureuser@<f5student#bigip-mgmt-pip>